 Baroque beginnings and Renaissance ideals

 The Carracci—Annibale, his brother Agostino, and their cousin Ludovico—are often credited with initiating the first phase of Baroque art.
-In reaction to the artificiality of Mannerism, the style that dominated central Italian art in mid-16th century, the Carracci advocated a return to greater naturalism.
+In reaction to the artificiality of Mannerism, the style that dominated central Italian art during the mid-sixteenth century, the Carracci advocated a return to greater naturalism.
 They founded a painting academy (Accademia degli Incamminati) in Bologna, Italy around 1580 that focused both on the study of the best artistic models of the Renaissance and on the direct study of nature.
-What is Mannerism?

 Domine, Quo Vadis?
 (Lord, where are you going?)